Hail: Precipitation made of concentric rings of ice. Hailstones can be knobby, elongated, round or spiked.

 - Hail mark depressions, which do not initially cause a split, do not create a potential for future splitting.

-- Most hail-caused depressions disappear with wood fiber recovery and natural weathering.
+- Most hail-caused depressions disappear with wood fibre recovery and natural weathering.

 - Older but physically-sound shingles are no more affected by hail than new shingles.